-Throughout the paper, we will use two different models for the arrivals and departures of elements: a discrete finite model with a finite number of elements; and a fluid model based on differential equations with an infinite number of elements.
+Throughout the paper, we will use three different models for the arrivals and departures of elements: a discrete model with a finite number of elements; a continuous model with a finite number of elements; and a fluid model based on differential equations with an infinite number of elements.
 Our objective is to model a constant load, i.e. a constant number of elements in the system, so that departing elements are replaced by arriving elements.